 So with all of the different wood projects I’ve made in the past couple of years, I still get the most satisfaction out of making cutting boards.
 I just love the beauty of how every cutting board can look completely different with the different types of wood used.
 Perhaps it’s also the cook in me that appreciates a good cutting board!

-A few months ago my in-laws purchases a beach condo in Delaware.
+A few months ago my in-laws purchased a beach condo in Delaware.
 It also happened to be my father-in-laws birthday in August.
 I immediately knew I was going to make a cutting board for his birthday/housewarming gift.
 Instead of just a standard board though, I wanted to make something more unique that could fit the beach theme.
 So I debated between a surfboard, turtle and whale.
-After consulting with the rest of the family I settled on the whale.
+After consulting with the rest of the family I settled on a whale cutting board.

 I couldn’t be more happy with how it turned out.
 I remember telling Lauren once I was done that I really wanted to keep it for myself!
-I guess I’ll just have to make another one done the road.
+I guess I’ll just have to make another animal shaped cutting board done the road.
 So for anyone out there that is considering making a cutting board, you could always make it more unique and cut it to the shape of an animal.
 Hope you give it a try!

 When making a cutting board, you want to use hardwood as it can take the abuse of the knife since you are actually cutting on it!
 The main types of hardwood used for cutting boards are oak, walnut, maple and cherry with maple probably being the most popular.
 I purposely am not telling you the size of cuts you need for the wood as that’s all on you for the size of the cutting board.
 Just for reference my individual strips of wood were each 14 inches in length and about one inch wide, however they weren’t all exactly that the same.